gina-alaska/alaska_affordable_energy_model/README.md

     or more generally:

-    sphinx-build  -b html [path to docs/source/] [path to output folder]
+    sphinx-build  -b html <path to model docs/source> <path to build documentation>

+    Alternatively, online model documentation is available at: http://model-docs.akenergyinventory.org

-## Setting up the model for the first time
+## Initial model setup

-    Use the program bin/aaem.

-    From the Alaska affordable_energy-model_repo
+    From the AAEM repository directory on your local system:

-    ./bin/aaem <path to location to setup> <path to data repo>
+    ./bin/aaem setup <path_to_model_results> <path_to_local_data>

+    where <path_to_model_results> is a directory that will be created for the model configuration and results, and

+    <path_to_local_data> is the path to your local Github data repository (cloned from https://github.com/gina-alaska/alaska_affordable_energy_model-data).

 ## Running the model